2024 Best Mechanical Engineering Schools in Mississippi

 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the me degree levels they offer.

-Any student pursuing a degree in mechanical engineering needs to take a look at Mississippi State University.
-Located in the town of Mississippi State, Mississippi State is a public university with a fairly large student population.
+Every student pursuing a degree in mechanical engineering needs to check out Mississippi State University.
+Located in the remote town of Mississippi State, Mississippi State is a public university with a very large student population.

-Mechanical Engineering degree recipients from Mississippi State University receive an earnings boost of about $2,674 over the average earnings of mechanical engineering majors.
+Mechanical Engineering degree recipients from Mississippi State University earn a boost of approximately $2,674 above the typical income of mechanical engineering majors.

-Students who graduate with their degree from the me program report average early career wages of $62,284.
+Students who graduate with their degree from the me program state that they receive average early career wages of $62,284.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.